ntrdma/ntrdma-ext/README.md

 - NTRDMA as a fully-in-user-space driver
   - instantiate a user space IB device without /sys/class/infiniband entry
   - user space integration with non-kernel APIs
-  - simulation over tcp in user space, using sockets
   - user space NTB and DMA hardware drivers

 ## See Also